 Christians in Morocco

-The constitution provides for freedom to practise one’s religion but Morocco’s penal code states that “anyone who employs incitement to shake the faith of a Muslim or to convert them to another religion” can be imprisoned for six months to three years and fined.
+Morocco’s constitution provides for freedom to practise one’s religion but its penal code states that “anyone who employs incitement to shake the faith of a Muslim or to convert them to another religion” can be imprisoned for six months to three years and fined.
 This includes distributing Christian materials and discussing the gospel with an intention to persuade.
 However, the New Testament has been translated into Moroccan Arabic and an Old Testament translation is underway.

 Foreign Christian aid workers expelled